Work in Oxygen

 <p><!-- This is a comment. --></p>

-To add an XML comment, type an angle bracket and an exclamation mark.
+Type an angle bracket and an exclamation mark.
 Oxygen will create the rest of the comment for you automatically.
-You can also comment out entire paragraphs of text by highlighting the text and clicking Toggle Comma (or Ctrl+Shift+Comma/Cmd+Shift+M on Mac):

 Oxygen comes with a built-in character map, giving you full access to most of the symbols and characters in the Unicode database.
 You can access the character map by navigating to Edit in the toolbar and clicking Insert from Character Map: